Three Under-the-Radar Companies with Wealth Potential

 About CHD

-Church & Dwight Co., Inc. develops, manufactures and markets a range of consumer household and personal care products and specialty products focused on animal and food production, chemicals and cleaners.
-The Company’s segments include Consumer Domestic, Consumer International, and Specialty Products Division (SPD).
-The Consumer Domestic segment includes each of its seven power brands, as well as other brands and household and personal care products.
-The Consumer International segment markets a variety of personal care, household and over-the-counter products in international subsidiary markets, including Australia, Canada, France, Germany, Japan, Mexico, China and the United Kingdom.
-Its SPD segment focuses on sales to businesses and participates in three product areas: animal nutrition, specialty chemicals and commercial and professional.
-Its brands include ARM & HAMMER, TROJAN, OXICLEAN, FIRST RESPONSE, NAIR, ORAJEL, XTRA, BATISTE, WATERPIK, ZICAM, THERABREATH, HERO, among others.
+Church & Dwight Co., Inc. is a producer of sodium bicarbonate.
+It develops, manufactures and markets a range of consumer household and personal care products and specialty products focused on animal nutrition, chemicals and commercial products.
+Its Consumer Domestic segment includes each of its seven power brands, as well as other brands and household and personal care products.
+Its Consumer International segment markets a variety of personal care, household and over-the-counter products in international subsidiary markets, including Australia, Canada, France, Germany, Japan, Mexico, China and the United Kingdom.
+Its Specialty Products Division (SPD) segment focuses on sales to businesses and participates in three product areas: animal nutrition, specialty chemicals and commercial and professional.
+Its brands include ARM & HAMMER, TROJAN, OXICLEAN, FIRST RESPONSE, NAIR, ORAJEL, XTRA, BATISTE, WATERPIK, ZICAM, THERABREATH, HERO, TOUCHLAND, and Miss Mouth’s Messy Eater, among others.

 About the author